Primary election results! The elections take place on November 6.

-Heather Whaley is seeking election to the Redding Board of Education, where she has served since her appointment in February.
+Heather Whaley was elected to the Redding Board of Education, where she has served since her appointment in February.
 Prior to serving on the Board of Education, she was an Alternate on the Zoning Board of Appeals.
 An author, playwright, and screenwriter, Heather has been a fundraiser for arts education in public schools, having worked to benefit The Story Pirates, an arts and literature program based in New York City.
 Together with her husband Frank, a filmmaker and actor, she has raised money for arts programs in New York City public schools, and for the theater program at John Read Middle School.
 Heather has also worked as an organizer for the Connecticut chapter of Moms Demand Action for Gun Sense in America, and helped organize the state of Connecticut for the Women’s March.
-Heather and her family have lived in Redding for five years, and her children attend John Read and Joel Barlow.
+Heather and her family have lived in Redding for six years, and her children attend John Read and Joel Barlow.
 Heather is passionate about supporting arts programs in our schools, knowing that they serve not only to enrich student’s lives, but can also provide lifelong inspiration, and perhaps the path to a career.
-Please visit the Facebook page: Heather Whaley for Redding Board of Education.
+Please visit the her campaign Facebook page: Heather Whaley for Redding Board of Education.

-Amy Atamian is seeking election to the Redding Zoning Commission, where she has volunteered since 2005.
+Amy Atamian serves on the Redding Zoning Commission, where she has volunteered since 2005.
 Amy and her partner Jan came to Redding over 16 years ago from the hustle and bustle of neighboring Ridgefield, and have enjoyed the bucolic setting of Redding ever since.
 Amy first became a member of the Zoning Commission at the beginning of the extensive Wire Mill rezoning review, and is dedicated to the site’s revival.
 She also serves as the Zoning Commission’s representative on the Water Pollution Control Commission, where she has been involved in the technical review and planning for plant upgrades.
 Amy has an MS in Information Systems Engineering from NYU/Polytechnic and a BFA in Fine Arts from Pratt Institute.
 She has worked in the environmental engineering field for over 30 years, and has been involved in GIS/IT analysis for a variety of land planning, water/wastewater infrastructure, and site remedial investigation programs across the country.

 Zoning Board of Appeals

-Scott Smith is seeking re-election to the Zoning Board of Appeals where he has been serving since 2013.
+Scott Smith was re-elected to the Zoning Board of Appeals where he has been serving since 2013.
 Scott and his wife Mary have 3 children who will all be attending the John Read Middle School during the 2017-18 school year.
 Scott is an Associate Professor in the Legal Studies Department at Post University in Waterbury CT.
 He is the former Board President of the Redding Elementary School PTA and the Boys & Girls Club of Redding-Easton.
 Scott’s demonstrated commitment to the well-being of the community combined with his legal background makes him well-suited for service on the ZBA.
 According to Scott, “The role of a ZBA is to stand between the citizens of Redding and the Zoning Regulations and to provide relief for unique hardships that could not have been contemplated by the drafters of the zoning regulations.
 The work requires a careful ear and deep dedication to maintaining the rural nature of our town.
 I am proud to serve alongside the other dedicated volunteer members of the ZBA and the more than 100 volunteers who help our government run.”